White House unveils plan to speed big projects permits

 Over the last few years, federal courts have ruled that NEPA requires the federal government to consider a project’s carbon footprint in decisions related to leasing public lands for drilling or building pipelines.

-The proposed change also would widen the categories of projects that can be excluded from NEPA altogether.
+Other proposed change include widening the categories of projects that can be excluded from NEPA altogether.
 If a type of project got a “categorical exclusion” from one agency in the past, for example, it would automatically be excluded from review by other agencies, according to the plan.

-For projects requiring detailed environmental impact assessments, the rule would limit the review period to two years and the length of the report.
-Less rigorous environmental assessments would have a one-year deadline.

 According to CEQ, the average length of a full-blown Environmental Impact Statement is currently 600 pages and takes 4.5 years to conclude.
 U.S. federal agencies prepare approximately 170 such assessments per year.